gchhablani/old_website/index.md

 ****

 ## Bio ##

 Hello there!
 I am Gunjan Chhablani, a recently graduated undergrad from [BITS Pilani Goa](https://bits-pilani.ac.in/), with a B.E. in Computer Science.
-I am currently working as an Applications Engineer at [Oracle, India](https://www.oracle.com/in/index.html) where I work on developing web applications for Oracle employees.
+I am currently working as an Applications Engineer at [Oracle, India](https://www.oracle.com/in/index.html) where I work on developing web applications for Human Capital Management.
 Apart from that, I am highly interested in deep learning and its applications and use my personal time to work on research projects.
 My broad research interests include - computer vision, biomedical image analysis, natural language processing, and multi-modal learning.
 Prior to this, I spent a wonderful semester at [University of Pittsburgh, Medical Center](https://www.upmc.com/) for my undergraduate thesis where I was advised by [Dr. Kunal Dansingani](http://ophthalmology.pitt.edu/people/kunal-k-dansingani-mbbs-ma-frcophth) and [Dr. Shan Suthaharan](https://sites.google.com/uncg.edu/shan-suthaharan/home?authuser=0).
 My work was focussed on analysing a novel weight initialization technique and its performance on choroid segmentation in OCT Scans.

-*****
+*****;

 ## News ##
-Hoping to add some good stuff here soon!

-*****
+[Jan 2021] I participated in SemEval-2021 Task-5 [Toxic Spans Detection](https://sites.google.com/view/toxicspans).
+GitHub and paper coming soon!
+[Jan 2021] I participated in SemEval-2021 Task-4 [Reading Comprehension for Abstract Meaning](https://competitions.codalab.org/competitions/26153).
+GitHub and paper coming soon!
+[Jan 2021] I participated in [ML Reproducibility Challenge 2020](https://paperswithcode.com/rc2020).
+GitHub and Report coming soon!
+*****;

 ## Projects ##

 <div class="posts">